trulia/webpagetest-charts-api/README.md

 - SpeedIndex: Google's special score
 - loadTime: How long (ms) to load the critical page content
 - fullyLoaded: How long (ms) to fully load all the page content
-- requests: how many requests are made when loading the page
+- ~~requests: how many requests are made when loading the page~~ (needs update for new API response)
 - TTFB: time to the first byte recieved, rumored to be the most important for SEO
 - visualComplete: Time (ms) until the page is done changing visually